Fishing: Many lakes along the trail offer fishing opportunities. Too many to list.

 CONNECTOR BETWEEN KEKEKABIC EAST TRAILHEAD AND THE BORDER ROUTE TRAIL WEST TRAILHEAD ALONG THE GUNFLINT TRAIL

 This is a stroll along the Gunflint Trail from the eastern Kekekabic Trailhead to the western Border Route Trailhead.
-If you just finished the Kekekabic Trail headed eastbound and plan to continue on the Border Route Trail, this is the link in between them.
+If you just finished the Kekekabic Trail headed eastbound and plan to continue on the Border Route Trail, this is the link in between them (Note: This has been rerouted as of 2024.
+Will get an updated video for this rerouted section in 2025).

 HIKING FROM THE TRAILHEAD TO THE GUNFLINT LOOKOUT TOWER SPUR TRAIL